 Current Programs of the WCA

 · The Wallingford Community Theater provides a mentoring experience where the participants learn various skills in stagecraft from professionals and college interns and then to employ them in the theater productions.
 Possible future plans would include a Student Playwright Program in cooperation with the local school systems where the top plays written by senior high students would be produced by the Theater.
-Currently the WCA supports a Summer Theatre Season for Youth and Children with past productions including Grease, The Musical, The King and I, The Wizard of Oz, and Beauty and the Beast, Jr. This summer’s production is Happy Days, The Musical.
+Currently the WCA supports a Summer Theatre Season for Youth and Children, and Adults with past productions including Grease, The Musical, The King and I, The Wizard of Oz, and Beauty and the Beast, Jr. This summer’s production is Happy Days, The Musical.
 The WCT is proud to have awarded its inaugural scholarships to graduating seniors who have participated in the WCT and are going on to institutions of higher learning.

 · The Wallingford Art League was initiated in November, 2009 with A Celebration of Wallingford Artists held at the Paul Mellon Arts Center in Wallingford, CT.
 The response from local artists, both professional, as well as recreational artists, was so tremendous that future exhibits are currently scheduled.
 Future plans also include an exhibit for youth, as well as a celebration of senior artists.